KudoAI/chatgpt.js/docs/_starlet/README.md

 Unsurprisingly, an ecosystem of tools that either utilize or enhance the AI's astounding power has blossomed.

-**[chatgpt.js](https://chatgpt.js.org)** is a JavaScript library that supports this ecosystem by allowing for super-easy interaction w/ the ChatGPT DOM.
+**[chatgpt.js](https://chatgpt.js.org)** is a JavaScript library that emerged in the following months, supporting this ecosystem by allowing for super-easy interaction w/ the ChatGPT DOM.

 ## Importing the library